Castle Collector Logo

 Edinburgh Castle: 35,737 square metres of volcanic plug

-Edinburgh is the most-besieged place in Great Britain.
-Twenty-six sieges in roughly 1,100 years, per research published in 2014.
+Edinburgh is the most-besieged place in Great Britain: 26 sieges in roughly 1,100 years, per research published in 2014.
 Inside the castle today sit the Honours of Scotland (the Scottish crown jewels), the Stone of Destiny, and the Scottish National War Memorial.
-Historic Environment Scotland recorded 2,044,963 visitors in 2025, down from a 2019 peak of 2,201,354 (HES Annual Report 2024–25).[4]
+Historic Environment Scotland recorded 2,044,963 visitors in 2025, down from a 2019 peak of 2,201,354.[4]
 The Edinburgh Military Tattoo on the castle esplanade draws global audiences each summer.

 Hohensalzburg: 32,000 square metres, never taken by force

-Festung Hohensalzburg closes the seven-castle European list at around 32,000 square metres (3.2 hectares) above Salzburg's old town.
+Festung Hohensalzburg closes the seven-castle list at around 32,000 m² above Salzburg's old town.
 Archbishop Gebhard von Helfenstein began construction in 1077 during the Investiture Controversy, and successive Prince-Archbishops expanded the fortress over five centuries.

 The architectural distinction is preservation.
 Hohensalzburg has never been taken by force in nearly a thousand years.
 The 1525 German Peasants' War siege failed.
-Napoleon's troops in 1800 didn't need to fire a shot.
-The Prince-Archbishop's garrison surrendered without one.
-The medieval fabric survived.
+Napoleon's troops in 1800 didn't need to fire a shot: the Prince-Archbishop's garrison surrendered without one.
+The medieval fabric survived intact.
 The Festungsbahn funicular has carried visitors from below the old town since 1892, and over three hundred chamber-music concerts run inside the fortress walls every season as the Salzburg Fortress Concerts.
 Around a million visitors a year.
-For the live Austrian listings and the wider context of Austria's Schloss / Burg / Festung tradition, browse castles for sale in Austria.
+For the live Austrian listings, browse castles for sale in Austria.

 What "biggest" means and where the data lands